 These consolidated financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has incurred ongoing losses since inception and has no source of recurring revenue.
 The success of the Company is dependent upon the ability of the Company to obtain necessary financing to continue its exploration and development activities, the confirmation of economically recoverable reserves, and upon establishing future profitable production, or realization of proceeds on disposal.
-In the absence of raising additional funds, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+Management estimates that it has adequate working capital to fund all its planned activities for the next year.

-At December 31, 2023, the Company had working capital of \$2,528,268 (December 31, 2022: \$496,715).
-During the year ended December 31, 2023 the Company incurred a loss of \$2,536,562 (December 31, 2022: \$2,526,676) and used cash in operating activities of \$2,127,331 (December 31, 2022: \$2,423,495).
+At December 31, 2024, the Company had working capital of \$1,048,912 (December 31, 2023: \$2,528,268).
+During the year ended December 31, 2024 the Company incurred a loss of \$3,468,653 (December 31, 2023: \$2,536,562) and used cash in operating activities of \$3,166,843 (December 31, 2023: \$2,127,331).